Code-Institute-Submissions/function_band/README.md

 ## Testing

-Testing Matrix
+### Testing Matrix
 The overall site has achieved the intended pruposes and design.
-The attached testing matrix on responsivness and browser compatibility outlines the various test implemented.
+The attached [testing matrix](https://github.com/aprilha3097/function_band/blob/master/testing/user_testing.pdf) on responsivness and browser compatibility outlines the various tests implemented.

-1. Navigation Tool:
-    1. 'The Function Band' logo directs back to the Home Page
-    2. Each of the links work appropriatly and directs to the correct pages
-    3. The box over the active pages hovers over the correct and active pages

-2. Home page - call to action
-    1. Clicking the Enquire Now! button re-directs to the Get in Touch page
-    2. The page does not open in a new tab - re-directs instead

-3. Responsiveness:
-    1. Each of the pages are responsive - using the Google Inspect tool
-        1. I selected each of the pages and amended the width on the Responsive mobile tool
-    2. Deployed site is accessible on Google Chrome
-    3. Deployed site is accessible on Samsung Galaxy 9 plus, Google Pixel 2 and Iphone X.

-4. Video Feature:
-    1. Clicking the play button on video plays video
-    2. Video ends and does not replay
-    3. Video is able to be played on mobile devices

-5. Social Links:
-    1. Selects Facebook icon and Facebook opens in a new tab
-    2. Selects Instagram icon and Instagram opens in a new tab
-    3. Selects Twitter icon and Twitter opens in a new tab
-    4. Selects Youtube icon and Youtube opens in a new tab

-6. Footer Navigation:
-    1. Selects About Us and opens page in a new tab
-    2. Selects Gallery and opens in a new tab
-    3. Selects Get in Touch and opens in a new tab
-    4. Selects Trustpilot and opens into the Trustpilot site
-    5. These steps are repeated on each of the sites footers
+Steps on the more extensive test implmented on the form section:

-7. Form:
+* Form:
     1. Submit form with no information - unable to do so without first and last name and email
-    2. Enter only First name and submit form - unable to do so without Last name and email details
+    2. Enter only first name and submit form - unable to do so without last name and email details
-    3. Enter only Last name and submit form - unable to do so without First name and email details
+    3. Enter only last name and submit form - unable to do so without first name and email details
     4. Enter only email and submit form - unable to do so without first and last name details
-    5. Enter First and Last name and partial email detail (no @) and then submit form - unable to do so without the @ icon to complete email address
+    5. Enter first and last name and partial email detail (no @) and then submit form - unable to do so without the @ icon to complete email address
-    6. Enter Name and email correctly and submit form - details have been submitted correctly and page is re-directed to form submission confirmation
+    6. Enter name and email correctly and submit form - form submits - no re-direction as page is static
     7. Message box - able to increase height of box and min and max height rule is implemented
     8. Form is able to submit successfully with and without text within the message box
     9. If the message exceeds the height, users are able to scroll to the top and bottom of their message

 ### Compatibility
 The site was tested on these sites with a variety of success: